wp-plugins/my-christmas-calendar/README.txt

 Add your christmas advent calendar (from julekalender.com) to Wordpress or actually any calendar as long as its public.
 We do not recommend displaying it in a widget area unless the width of this is equal to an iPhone screen.

-Use the [my_calenar] shortcode to display calendar in any page/post.
+Use the [my_calendar] shortcode to display calendar in any page/post.

 **Available options/attributes are**